Cassazione (Sibelius): Instrumentation

+The original version of the piece called for much larger orchestral forces, including 2 oboes, 2 bassoons, timpani, and five additional brass players (2 horns, 1 trumpet, and 2 trombones).

 Reviews

 The beginning of the music, in a chromatic "suspense-filling way", has been compared to the similar opening of Monty Norman's Dr No, the first James Bond film from 1962.
 Rob Barnett notes in a review of a recording by the Lahti Symphony Orchestra, conducted by Osmo Vänskä as part of a complete recording of the composer's works: "Sibelius must have had a sense of humour to call this work a 'cassation'".
 He describes it as a ballade for orchestra, beginning: "stern, relentlessly insistent, ferocious and triple forte".
 He points out a "Balakirev-style clarinet solo", an "Elgarian serenade", and a "chaste oboe solo", concluding: "The piece is played and recorded with wit, rapacious energy and gripping concentration."